Integral Lens project series

 - October 2018: Integral Lens presentation at the 5th Trieste Photo Days International Festival of urban photography.

 - May 2019: Conduct 3-week intensive course around Greece with Mark DeKay and Susanne Bennett.

 - May 2019: Participation at the ‘Photographers’ Eye’ collective exhibition at the HELEXPO Athens.

 - May 2019: ‘Nortigo’ collection receives 2nd place at the Moscow International Photography Awards 2019 in the category Fine Arts Books.

 - September - November 2019: Co-curation of course exhibition at the College of Architecture and Design, University of Tennessee Knoxville.

 - November - December 2019: Participation at the ‘Fulbright Polymorphia’ collective exhibition and fundraising at the i-D ProjectArt Gallery in Athens.

 - October 2019 - present: Development, approval and preparation of ‘Integral Next - Capturing the Human Experience in Place #2’ academic course with Mark DeKay.

-- November 2019 - present: Collective works presentation at the 4th Integral European Conference in Hungary, May 2020.
+- November 2019 - May 2020: Collective works presentation at the 4th Integral European Conference in Hungary, Integral Art track, May 2020.

 Integral Lens book introduction.